KjetilRoed/rtfm/_kanban/create_kanban_card.md

 ![add card](https://kanbanize.com/wp-content/uploads/knowledge-base/CCAddCard.png)

+### Press the button
-2. Use the Create a Card button on the top right side of the board tо create a new card in the Requested column.
+Use the Create a Card button on the top right side of the board tо create a new card in the Requested column.

 ![button](https://kanbanize.com/wp-content/uploads/knowledge-base/CCcreateaCardButton.png)

+### Double click
-3. Double-click your mouse in the area where you want the card to be created and select Add card button.
+Double-click your mouse in the area where you want the card to be created and select Add card button.

 ## Create cards over email
 By setting up the Kanbanize email integration, you can create a card on the board via email.
 The email integration feature hooks your inbox to а Kanban board of your choice.
 All you need to do is to send an email to your integrated email with Kanbanize – the Subject* of the email defines the name of the board where the card is to be created and the card title, while the email Body** is used to define the card parameters such as: assignee, column, priority, etc.